Engee documentation

 Conclusion

-In this example, we have learnt three key Julia functions: parse, Meta.parse, and eval, which allow you to work efficiently with data and code represented as strings.
+In this example, we examined three key Julia functions: parse, Meta.parse, and eval, which allow us to efficiently work with data and code represented as strings.

-These three functions together provide a powerful set of tools for working with data and dynamic code, which is especially important for text processing, automation, and agile solutions.
+These three functions together provide a powerful set of tools for working with data and dynamic code, which is especially important in the tasks of word processing, automation and creating flexible solutions.
 Our experiments with different files have shown the effectiveness of these tools for solving problems with different types of input data.